 Dip the ladyfingers in the espresso and place it at the bottom of the pan.
-Top the ladyfinger layer with a layer of mascarpone cream, repeat this step one more time.
+Top the ladyfinger layer with a layer of mascarpone cream, and repeat this step again.

 Refrigerate the tiramisu for up to six hours and dust with cocoa powder before serving.

 Always refrigerate tiramisu and keep it covered.
-Tiramisu will get soggy if left in the fridge for more than two days.
+Tiramisu will get soggy if left in the fridge for over two days.
 I don’t know anyone who can keep tiramisu for two days.
-Usually, it is gone the same day or the next!
+Usually, it is gone the same day or the next in my house!